T3-InfoSec/t3-hashviz-dart/README.md

 void main() {
   // Create a Hashviz instance
+  Hashviz hashviz = Hashviz(
+    size: 16,
+    isSymmetric: false,
-  Hashviz hashviz = Hashviz(size: 8); // Initialize with the desired size
+    numColors: 3); // Initialize with the desired size, symmetric and number of colours.

   // Generate pattern data based on a hash string String hash = 'your_hash_string';